 3. Have Morning Chores

-A long time ago I implemented morning chores.
-We revisit these each July, and then they stay with the kids a whole year.
+A long time ago, I implemented morning chores.
+We revisit these each July, and then they stay with the kids for a whole year.

 I assign each child a couple of tasks to get done each morning.
 These are a combination of personal care, cleaning the bedroom, and cleaning the bathroom.